happypeter/LGCB/book/linux_for_me.md

 So they ask me: Is Linux for me?

-Well I don't know, Linux a big world, something to big too comment on , but I can tell you the story of how Linux changed my life.
+Well I don't know, Linux a big world, something to big too comment on, but I can tell you the story of how Linux changed my life.

 ## I wanted to be useful to the world